eqbal/CarND-Vehicle-Detection-P5/README.md

     - Splits the data into training, validation and test set and prepare the data.

   - `HOGClassifier`:
     - Trains an SVM to detect cars and non-cars.
-All classifier data is saved in a pickle file.
+It extracts HOGs features too.

   - `SearchClassify`:
     - Implements a sliding window search for cars, including false positive filtering and applies the classifier to a video